 Carbon Monoxide is potentially fatal and even low-levels of the poison can cause lasting damage to your health.
 You can't smell it, see it or taste it, but it could be there now.

 Statistics from the All-Party Parliamentary Carbon Monoxide Group found that on average, Carbon Monoxide poisoning kills 40 people per year and 200 hospitalisations each year in England and Wales.

 Recent cases of poisonings in Cornwall

-Cornwall Fire and Rescue Service (CFRS) have attended several calls to carbon monoxide alarms alerting occupiers of the potentially fatal gas being released into their homes.
+Over the past year Cornwall Fire and Rescue Service has received 146 calls relating to carbon monoxide which is a significant reduction (69 fewer incidents) on the previous year.
 Gas boilers, stoves and heating appliances, solid fuel/wood burners and open fires pose a real danger if they are not properly maintained and or become defective.

 For gas appliance maintenance always use a Gas safe registered engineer, for information on having your chimney swept or wood burner flu cleaned see our page on chimney fires which details the importance of getting it swept more often then perhaps you think it needs.